gbv/jskos-server/README.md

 Status code 422.
 Will be returned for `POST` if an entity with the same ID/URI already exists in the database.

 #### InvalidBodyError
 Status code 422.
-Will be returned for `POST`/`PUT`/`PATCH` if the body was valid JSON, but could not be validated (e.g. does not pass the JSKOS Schema).
+Will be returned for `POST`/`PUT`/`PATCH` if the body was JSON, but did not pass content validation.

 #### CreatorDoesNotMatchError
 Status code 403.
 Will be returned by `PUT`/`PATCH`/`DELETE` endpoints if the authenticated creator does not match the creator of the entity that is being edited.